 - SARMs may suppress Testosterone (to some degree) like steroids

-GW 501516, on the other hand, has virtually no side effects.
+Cardarine, on the other hand, has virtually no short-term side effects.
 At least, not ones which are obvious (keeping in mind there’s limited research).

-It’s not clear at all though what the health implications of stacking it with those things are those.
+It’s not clear at all, though, what the health implications of stacking it with other substances are.
 There have been absolutely no studies in that area.

-In fact, there’s evidence that GW 501516 can actually treat certain types of cancer.
+In fact, there’s evidence that Cardarine can actually treat certain types of cancer.

-As with any experimental drug (that’s really what it is), we just don’t know enough yet to establish a clear safety profile on GW.
+As with any experimental drug (that’s really what Cardarine is), we just don’t know enough yet to establish a clear safety profile.

 In the short-term, it’s definitely a lot safer than other fat-loss drugs.

-It’s legal to sell as a research chemical, not as a supplement.
+It’s legal to sell as a research chemical but not as a supplement.

 What’s more, it was developed by pharmaceutical companies which own the intellectual property (IP) relating to it.

-So, selling GW 501516 as a supplement is illegal on 2 fronts:
+So, selling Cardarine as a supplement is illegal on 2 fronts: